andrea-calligaris/ff8-sounds-catalog/sound-information.md

   - Train mission: correct code.
   - Missile Base: control panel sfx 2.
   - Dream #5: Laguna manages to use the control panel to free Ellone.
+  - Esthar:
-  - Esthar: elevator to exit/enter the city: touch screen to rent a car.
+    - Elevator to exit/enter the city: touch screen to rent a car.
+    - Odine explaining the plan: Map of Esthar: locations bip.
 - `2221 common_devices_turn_on+turn_off`:
   - Balamb Garden: study panel turn on.
   - Dollet exam: ship screen turn on.
   - Trabia Garden: Trabia PC shutdown.
+  - Esthar:
-  - Esthar: interact with any Esthar shop («Do you want to go shopping?» menu).
+    - Interact with any Esthar shop («Do you want to go shopping?» menu).
+    - Odine explaining the plan: Map of Esthar: map of Esthar City is shown.
+- `2222 common_devices_bip_B`:
+  - Dollet exam: ship screen bip 1.
+  - D-District Prison crane controls.
+  - Ragnarok: messages while the emergency security system is on (instructions on how to defeat the Propagators and information about the out-of-service elevator).
+- `2226 common_sit_down+seifer_hits_desk`:
+  - \[...\]
-- `2227 common_devices_bip_B`:
+- `2227 common_devices_bip_C`:
-  - Dollet exam: Ship's screen bip 2.
+  - Dollet exam: ship screen bip 2.
   - Chocobo Forest: Chocobo Sonar.
   - Shumi Village: elevator announcement.
   - Dream #5: Dr. Odine Laboratory: control panel bip.